The result is a healthy shrimp recipe that is low in fat, low in carbs, gluten free and super refreshing.

-This shrimp ceviche recipe can easily be done with another mild lean fish or seafood (scallops are great like in my scallop and mango ceviche here), and of course, feel free to switch up the citrus by using orange, mandarin or clementine segments instead.
+This shrimp ceviche recipe can easily be done with another mild lean fish or seafood, and of course, feel free to switch up the citrus by using orange, mandarin or clementine segments instead.

 The result is a healthy shrimp recipe that is low in fat, low in carbs, gluten free and super refreshing.
 Exactly how I want to be eating after an indulgent holiday.

 What’s you’re favourite healthy shrimp recipe?
 Have you tried shrimp ceviche?
 Leave me a message below with some of your favourite tricks and combinations!

 Grapefruit Avocado Shrimp Ceviche - Gluten Free Low Calorie Recipe